project-meucci/thimm.github.io/docs/Farm Gate/Good-cop-bad-cop.md

 ---
-title: Good COP, Bad COP?
+title: Good Cop Bad Cop
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2021-12-06)